December 20, 2021

 Alternatively, cancer has progressed through the tissue that surrounds the abdominal organs.
 It's identified in seven or more lymph nodes in the area.

-At least one neighbouring lymph node has cancer, or cancer cells have been discovered near the lymph nodes.
+At least one neighboring lymph node has cancer, or the affected cells have been discovered near the lymph nodes.

 Cancer has spread to a different location or some major organ than the colon or rectum such as the liver, lung, ovary, or a faraway lymph node.